Kit Diamond

 Do Camponotus need a winter rest?

 The tropical species we supply, such as Camponotus nicobarensis, grow year-round and need no hibernation.
-The care sheet covers the exact species sent.
+The included instructions cover the exact species sent.

 How long does delivery take?

-1 to 2 days inside Poland (InPost), 2 to 3 days to Germany, France, Netherlands and Belgium (DHL), and 3 to 5 days to other European countries.
+1 to 2 days inside Poland (InPost); 2 to 3 days to Germany, the Netherlands and Belgium (DHL); 3 to 5 days to France and the rest of the EU; 5 to 9 days to the United Kingdom; worldwide tracked and quoted at checkout.

 Reviews